How to Paint an Exterior Door

 External doors are open to the elements.
 Over time, the weather will cause your door to fade and the paint to flake off.
 This isn’t down to bad craftsmanship.
 Over the years, the exterior of your door will become worn by the weather and will require a bit of TLC.

 It’s not just the door that needs some attention.
 You can also paint exterior door frames and hinges.
-These bits of hardware can be a little finicky, especially when compared to painting your door.
+These bits of hardware can be a little finicky, especially when compared to painting your front or back door.

 Now, let’s not forget about our door handles.
 Door handles are long-lasting.
 It’s very rare that they’ll require a lick of paint - especially as they’re usually uPVC or metal, and don’t have any paint on them to start off with.
 But, even so, you can paint exterior door handles, too.